silnrsi/pysilfont/README.md

 pysilfont
 =========

-  Python-based font utilities collection (often using Fontforge.
+  Python-based font utilities collection and framework (often using FontForge).